Kapiainen/Lauhdutin/Readme.md

 The button on the left-hand side of the toolbar is for searching for games based on the title.
 Searching uses fuzzy matching, which means that you do not need to input the exact same title as the game you are looking for.
 Titles are instead compared to the input and given a score.
 Using just the initials of a game's title should be enough to place it at the top of the list of results in many cases (e.g. `wtno` for `Wolfenstein: The New Order`).

 - Left-clicking the button searches all games.
-- Middle-clicking the button searches the current set of games, which might be the result of applying various filters.
+- Middle-clicking the button searches the current list of games, which might be the result of applying various filters.
 - Right-clicking the button clears all filters and resets the list of games.

 ## Sorting

 ![example](https://github.com/Kapiainen/Lauhdutin/wiki/images/image-sort-window.jpg)

-The button in the middle of the toolbar shows and controls the sorting mode.
+The button in the middle of the toolbar controls the sorting mode.

 - Left-clicking this button brings up a window where you can select the sorting mode.
 - Middle-clicking the button cycles through the different sorting modes.
-- Right-clicking the button will reverse the order of the current list of sorted games.
+- Right-clicking the button will reverse the order of the current list of games.

 ## Filtering